pascomnet/documentation/site/content/client-mobile-userguide/audio-video-conferences/_index.en.md

 weight: 10
 description: Use the pascom Mobile Client conference tools for more effective collaboration with your colleagues and customers
 ---

-{{< doctype "both" >}}

 {{< description >}}

-## Trainings Video

-{{< youtube dZ6U_YShgag >}}

 ## Overview

 Conferences are an important part of today's business world.
 Discuss topics with your colleagues or customers in virtual conference rooms.
-Meetings with multiple participants have never been easier than with the pascom client.
+Meetings with multiple participants have never been easier than with the pascom Mobile client.

 ### What is required?